lpawelcz/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --write_timing_summary <file>

-    Writes out the final timing summary in machine readable format (JSON or XML, format is selected based on the extension of <file>) to file under path <file>.
+    Writes out to the file under path <file> final timing summary in machine readable (JSON or XML) or human readable (TXT) format.
+Format is selected based on the extension of <file>.
 The summary consists of parameters:

     * `cpd` - Final critical path delay (least slack) [ns]
     * `fmax` - Maximal frequency of the implemented circuit [MHz]